-Students across all Year levels attend weekly 70 minute KedCare lessons that link with Beyond Blue's SenseAbility program.
+Students across all Year levels attend weekly 70 minute KedCare lessons that link with a range of evidence-based programs.
 The KedCare program forms a critical part of Kedron State High School's Welfare policy to facilitate proactive, positive, co-ordinated school-based systems in consultation with the school community to promote, enhance and manage the health and wellbeing of students.

-2016 saw the school continue to operate a 'Community Engagement Project'.
-Each cohort has planned a themed project that encourages students to develop greater levels of empathy as they actively involve themselves in helping raise funds for and awareness of an identified community need.
+2017 saw the school continue to operate a 'Community Engagement Project'.
+Each junior secondary cohort has planned a themed project that encourages students to develop greater levels of empathy as they actively involve themselves in helping raise funds for and awareness of an identified community need.